Bauer-C/isms/README.md

 Theft of media containing key, Insecure sharing of key

 ### Public Key Cryptography via certificates
-A perfect forward security is established using pre-shared certificates signed by a common trusted CA.
+A perfect forward security is established using pre-shared certificates signed by a commonly trusted CA.
-THe VPN Server doesn't need to have or know of all the client certificates which may connect to it.
+The VPN Server doesn't need to have or know of all the client certificates which may connect to it.
 If the current session key is compromised due to an attack only the current session can be decrypted, not past sessions which may have been recorded

 **Attack**
 DMA devices, Cold-boot attack, kernel exploit

-## Traffic encryption
+### Login via authentication server (LDAP)

 ## Handshake
 OpenSSL implements hybrid encryption.
 Asymmetric encryption via pre-shared certificates containing the public key and symmetric encryption during a session for all _real_ traffic for a combination of security and performance (throughput).

+## Traffic encryption

-# Controls in ISO 27002
+# Security Controls in ISO 27k documents
+From ISO 27002 Appendix

+A 9 Business requirements of access control
+To limit access to information and information processing facilities

-## A.13.2.1: Information transfer policies and procedures
+**13.2.1: Information transfer policies and procedures**
-With:
-- Procedures to protect the data from manipulation, destroying...
-- Using cryptographic techniques **(AES)**
+Objective: To maintain the security of information transferred within an organization and with any external entity

+**9.1.2 Access to networks and network services**

 ## A10 Cryptography controls in 27K:
 Effectively use cryptographic tools